ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 **PASS ACTIONS**

-O][nce per team turn, a player on the active team may perform a Pass action in order to pass the bali to another square.
+Once per team turn, a player on the active team may perform a Pass action in order to pass the bali to another square.
 This target square may be